Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 Since one-way binding annotations don't create an event listener, they prevent these change notifications from being propagated to the host element.

 ### Change notification events {#change-events}

-A change notification event is fired when one of the following [observable changes](#observable-changes) occurs:
+An element fires a change notification event when one of the following [observable changes](#observable-changes) occurs:

 *   A change to a notifying property.